home-assistant/home-assistant.io/source/hassio/installation.markdown

  - socat
  - software-properties-common

 You also need to have Docker-CE installed.
-There is well-documented procedures for installing Docker on Ubuntu at [Docker.com](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+There are well-documented procedures for installing Docker on Ubuntu at [Docker.com](https://docs.docker.com/install/linux/docker-ce/ubuntu/), you can find installation steps for your Linux distribution in the menu on the left.

 <p class='note warning'>
   Some distributions, like Ubuntu, have a `docker.io` package available.
 Using that packages will cause issues!